North Indian Style Beef Curry

 - Drain and rinse the lentils in a sieve.

-- Once the onion has softened, add the North Indian spice and chilli (use less if you don't like spice) to the pan.
+- Once the onion has softened, add the chilli (use less if you don't like spice) and North Indian spice mix to the pan.

 - Season with salt and pepper.

-- Stir together.
-Simmer until thickened, 4-5 mins.
+- Stir everything together and simmer until thickened, 4-5 mins.
 IMPORTANT: Mince is cooked when no longer pink in the middle.

 TIP: Add a splash of water to loosen the sauce if necessary.

-- Add the spinach a handful at a time.
+- Add the spinach to the pan, a handful at a time.

 - Cook until wilted and piping hot, 2-3 mins.